0x4161726f6e/file2ACL/README.md

 # file2ACL
-PowerShell script that allows one to manage file ACLs from an XML file.
+PowerShell script that allows one to manage and document file ACLs/ACEs from an XML file.